sjentsch/lsjDocs/_pages/Ch07_Probability_7.rst

 For example, there are a lot of rules about what you’re “allowed” to say when doing statistical inference and many of these can seem arbitrary and weird.
 However, they start to make sense if you understand that there is this Bayesian / frequentist distinction.
-Similarly, in Chapter `Comparing two means
+Similarly, in chapter :doc:`Comparing two means
-<Ch11_tTest.html#comparing-two-means>`__ we’re going to talk about something
+<Ch11_tTest>` we’re going to talk about something called the *t*-test, and if
-called the *t*-test, and if you really want to have a grasp of the mechanics of the *t*-test it really helps to have a sense of what a *t*-distribution actually looks like.
+you really want to have a grasp of the mechanics of the *t*-test it really helps to have a sense of what a *t*-distribution actually looks like.
 You get the idea, I hope.